Pakistan beat Afghanistan in nail-biting Asia Cup encounter

 Afghanistan set Pakistan a 258-run target to chase in their Asia Cup 2018 Super Four match in Abu Dhabi.
 The match was decided in the very last over, as Pakistan chased the target with only three balls to spare.

 Opener Imam-ul-Haq partnered with Babar Azam to build a decent second-wicket partnership of 154 runs.
-Imam scored 80 before being run out, while Babar made 66.
+Imam scored 80 before being run out, while Babar looked steady for his 66.

 But it was Shoaib Malik who starred for Pakistan, scoring a blistering of 51 runs off 43 balls to see his team through.